-4. Agency Fair: The 2014 Agency Fair will be held at the Canyons School District Support Services Center on Thursday, April 10, 2014, 6 p.m.-8 p.m.
+1. Agency Fair for Students with Disabilities, Parents, and Educators: The 2014 Agency Fair will be held at the Canyons School District Support Services Center on Thursday, April 10, 2014, 6 p.m.-8 p.m.
 This open-house event provides families an opportunity to learn about various community agencies that offer services and supports to students and adults with disabilities.
-Representatives from over 50 agencies will be available to provide information on a variety of services (i.e. family support programs, employment, guardianship, college with disability supports, independent living, etc.).
+Representatives from over 50 agencies will be available to provide information on a variety of services (i.e., family support programs, employment, guardianship, college with disability supports, independent living, etc.).
 Special educators and students with disabilities and their parents are encouraged to attend.
 Please share the following information with your students and their families:

 - Agency Fair Information Flier 2014 – English

 - Agency Fair Information Flier 2014 – Spanish

 - Map – Agency Fair 2014, Canyons Support Services Center

 2. Parent Trainings: The following classes are available to parents of students with disabilities:

 - Success!
 Practical School and Home Strategies for Kids with High-Functioning Autism (April 1, 2014, last class in a 4-part series)

 - Plan for the Future: Employment and Higher Education & Teaching Self-Determination (April 2, 2014)